 - For best results, use whole, organic ingredients whenever possible.

-- When adding the oil, butter, and vanilla, add it very slowly with the mixer running to incorporate air into the mixture.
+- Add the oil, butter, and vanilla very slowly, with the mixer running to incorporate air into the mixture.

 - Bananas must be very brown and rip to use in banana bread.
 Do not try to use yellow bananas.

 - The oven must be preheated before the loaf pan is placed in the oven.